danielleforward/final_project/README.md

 	To summarize, the input would be the ‘weight change over time’ of a food item (e.g. cereal) and that food item’s nutritional data (either by scanning a barcode or entering it manually) and the output would be a visualization of the changes in weight data over time multiplied by that nutritional data entered, and therefore the nutrients ingested over time from that item.

 UPDATE:
 Due to extensive calibration of the scale, I was only able to implement the gram specification and nutrient readout via the serial monitor in fiber, sugar, and calories per gram of weight placed on the scale.
-In future iterations, I would hope to add the cataloging of data to also determine what was consumed using the previous variables.
+In future iterations, I would hope to add the cataloging of food data to also determine what was consumed using the difference of the previous variables.

 ## Component Parts